PrestaShop/prestashop.github.io/news/_posts/2021-04-06-we-decided-to-use-typescript.md

 - TypeScript has better performance.
 - It has a larger community (TypeScript is listed on [state of JS](https://2020.stateofjs.com/en-US/technologies/)).
 - It's open-source and powered by a big company (Microsoft).
+- It's natively compatible with most editors making the autocomplete powerfull and bug discovery way easier.

 ## What's the future?